starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

     ```
   - Try [gamescope](/Tips-and-Tricks#gamescope), or an alternative compositor
   - Try switching to [Experimental Wine Wayland](/Tips-and-Tricks#wine-wayland)
+  - Delete the rsilauncher directory in the wine prefix's Appdata
+    `star-citizen/drive_c/users/{your username here}/AppData/Roaming/rsilauncher`

 ## Launcher indicates You are currently offline